mlajtos/moniel/README.md

 # Moniel
 *Notation for deep learning models.* [Demo](https://www.youtube.com/watch?v=zVZqHHNQ50c)
 ## Why?
 Deep Learning is all about learning representations.
 Deep hierarchical representations that help us solve problems that were thought to be impossible to crack.
-Ironically, representations of models themselves suck – we describe them in programming languages that were designed long time ago for other purpose; effectively burying the beauty of the model under years of legacy ideas.
+Ironically, representations of models themselves suck – we describe them in programming languages that were designed for other purpose in another era; effectively burying the beauty of the model under years of legacy ideas.
 ## How?
 Deep learning community shifted its thinking about the computations that are at the core of every learning model.
-We don't execute everything right away, instead we construct a lightweight representation of all these computations – a computational graph.
+We don't execute everything right away, instead we construct a lightweight intermediate representation of all these computations – a computational graph.
 Coincidentally, illustrations in form of boxes and arrows are used as the best tool to convey an understanding about neural nets.
 Funny.
 ## What?
 Moniel is an attempt at creating a notation for deep learning models leveraging graph thinking.
 Instead of defining computation as list of formulea, we define our model as a declarative dataflow graph.
 It is not a programming language, just a convenient notation that can be executed.

 ----------

-## Introduction
+## Quick Introduction
 *These examples are sometimes weird and without any sense.
-They are only for introducing the notation, not to be real-world examples.*
+They are not real-world examples and serve only for introducing the notation.*

 Let's start with nothing, i.e. comments:
 ```
-// This is line comment
+// This is line comment.

 /*
-	This
-	is
-	block
+	This is block
-	comment
+	comment.
 */
 ```
 Node can be created by stating its type:
 ```
-Sigmoid // First node, yay!
+Sigmoid
 ```
-You don't have to write full names.
-Use acronyms that fit you – these are all equivalent:
+You don't have to write full name of a type.
+Use acronym that fits you!
+These are all equivalent:
 ```
 LocalResponseNormalization // canonical, but too long
-LocRespNorm // weird, but if you like that
+LocRespNorm // weird, but why not?
-LRN // cryptic for beginners
+LRN // cryptic for beginners, enough for others
 ```
-Nodes can be connected with an arrow:
+Nodes connect with other nodes with an arrow:
 ```
 Sigmoid -> MaxPooling
 ```